lautmat/aws-contactformcaptcha-api/README.md

 sam deploy --guided
 ```

 3. Customize your stack deployment.
-Some parameters can will be passed as environment variables to the lambda function and can also be modified after the deployment.
+The parameters will be passed as environment variables to the lambda function and can also be modified after the deployment.

 ![Stack Deployment](/images/sam-deploy.png)